-Inferring the character of individuals is an adaptive need for partner and mating decisions as well as to avoid harm.
-The effort moralization effect is the finding that people who exert more effort in a task are seen as more moral, even if higher effort does not enhance the outcome (e.g., higher performance or better quality).
-We aim to replicate this effect, based on Celniker et al. (2023, Study 6)(2023, Study 6), in countries not yet included in this researchstudy (Germany and Mexico).
-Furthermore, drawing on discussions around workforce participation (see 'great resignation', or 'quiet quitting') that criticize the supposedly lower work ethic of younger individuals (e.g., the so-called Gen Z), we will examine whether lower effort moralization is observed as a function of age (including non-linear terms).depends on participants age.
-This will allow us to examine whether younger generations do indeed moralize ineffective effort less than older generations.
+Inferring moral character of individuals is an adaptive need for social decision-making.
+The effort moralization effect describes the finding that people who expore effort in a task are seen as more moral, even if higher effort does not enhance the outcome (e.g., higher performance or better quality).
+We replicated this effect, based on Celniker et al. (2023, Study 6), in countries not yet investigated (Germany and Mexico).
+Further, drawing on discussions around workforce participation (see 'great resignation' or 'quiet quitting') criticizing the lower work ethic of younger individuals (e.g., the so-called Gen Z), we tested whether (ineffective) effort is moralized less in younger individuals.
+Our findings support the generalizability of effort moralization to Germany and Mexico, yet point to heterogeneity in effect strength.
+However, our findings do not support the hypothesis that effort moralization increases with age.
+This indicates that young people do not see effort as less valuable than older people.
+We discuss further implications and limitations of these findings and suggest avenues for future research on effort moralization.